Image size 1600x900. Swimmer practicing freestyle technique and stroke efficiency in a lap pool.

 Easy to Moderate

-• Beginner swimmers who want to feel smoother in the water.
+• Beginner swimmers who want smoother freestyle and better stroke efficiency.

-• Adults returning to the pool and rebuilding technique.
+• Adults returning to the pool who want to rebuild freestyle technique.

-• Triathletes who want cleaner strokes before adding volume.
+• Triathletes who want cleaner freestyle mechanics before adding volume.

 Gear